 The edges of the canvas need to be framed before you start.
 You have two ways of doing this – either by edging the canvas with masking tape or by hemming the edges with a sewing machine.
 The former is probably the quickest and easiest method.
 All you need to do is wrap the tape around the edges – use tape that is about an inch thick.

 Tapestry has its very own needle and you should always use this during the project.
 The needle itself is blunt at the end and has a large eye, to fit the yarn through.

-As well as a specific needle, tapestry has specific stitches that you should master on a bit of spare canvas before your undergo your masterpiece!
+As well as a specific needle, tapestry has specific stitches that you should master on a bit of spare canvas before you undergo your masterpiece!
 The good news is that you really only need to deal with one stitch – the cross-stitch.
 All you need to know is that there are just three different ways of doing it:

-The half-cross stitch – this crosses over a horizontal and vertical intersection of the canvas and the stitches appear in a row, at a slight diagonal.
+The half-cross stitch – crosses over a horizontal and vertical intersection of the canvas and the stitches appear in a row, at a slight diagonal.

 The basket-weave stitch: – this is a diagonal stitch that crosses over the canvas, both horizontally and vertically.
 Each stitch is created on a diagonal so you build up the pattern in a triangular shape.

 The continental stitch – this is great for when you want to create one row of colour.
 For the continental, each stitch is placed to the left or right, forming a single row.